 The smiling mask sculpture marks the location of Okamoto’s grave.

 Location: Inside Tama Cemetery, Fuchu.
-Nearest stn: Tamagawa (Seibu Tamagawa line).
+Nearest station: Tamagawa (Seibu Tamagawa Line).